 LifePoints doesn’t brand itself as a stand-alone alternative to a full-time job.
-They acknowledge that you’ll likely be answering surveys as an adjunct to another source of income during the time you’d otherwise be idle and there’s nothing wrong with that.
+They acknowledge that you’ll likely be answering surveys as a side hustle.

 How Do You Get Paid with LifePoints?

 You get paid with LifePoints by requesting a payout once you’ve accumulated 550 points on the service.
-When you’ve done that, you can request a Paypal deposit, a gift card of your choosing, or a donation to charity on your behalf.
+When you’ve done that, you can request a PayPal deposit or a gift card of your choosing.

-550 points are roughly equivalent to five dollars, so the payout threshold is quite low.
-On some other survey sites, you’ll need to earn upwards of twenty or fifty dollars before you’re eligible for a payout.
+550 points are roughly equivalent to $5, so the payout threshold is quite low.
+On some other survey sites, you’ll need to earn over $20 or $50 before you’re eligible for a payout.

 Is LifePoints Legit?

 We can confidently say that LifePoints is 100% legitimate.
-Owned by Kantar (formerly known as Lightspeed Research), LifePoints is an amalgam of several other well-established research panels.
-It’s a reputable company that pays what it promises to pay–on time and in the right amounts.
+Owned by Kantar Group and operated by Lightspeed Research Limited, LifePoints is a reputable market research company that has been in business for many years.

 How Much Money Can I Make with LifePoints?

 You can’t make a huge amount of money on LifePoints.
-As with other survey sites, your income potential will generally be limited to no more than five dollars per hour.
-It’s for that reason that we say you should limit your use of this site to those times when you’re not making money otherwise.
+As with other survey sites, your income potential will generally be limited to no more than $5 per hour.

 How Does LifePoints Make Money?